 Who do you think you are?
 Our culture is currently obsessed with this question.
 We’ve tried to define ourselves in so many different ways over the years, all in an attempt to “find ourselves.”
 Honestly, it’s something that the entire human race has in common.
 We all want to know and understand our identity.
 We crave to know who we are, where we come from, and what we are destined to become.
 Continue Reading

-I recently read an article that emphasized our need to minimize our self-worth.
+I recently read a Christian article that emphasized our need to minimize our self-worth.
 We are called to die to ourselves and live for Christ.
 While this may be true, (God hates pride) something struck me as I was reading his words.
-In our attempt to be humble and “die to ourselves,” we have become a people who prides themselves on low self-esteem and worth.
+In our attempt to be humble and “die to ourselves,” we have become a people who pride themselves on low self-esteem and worth.
 We equate humility with thinking lowly of ourselves.
-But we are God’s treasure.
+But the truth is that we are God’s treasure.
 Low self-worth was never His intention for His people.
 Continue Reading

 Before Christ, I was a slave to sin and to this world.
 My life lacked purpose and meaning, and I was on the road to death rather than life.
 I desperately needed a Savior – Jesus Christ – to rescue me.